 Many who have used it have suggested benefits are gained as a result and that their teeth are cleaner and whiter, it is also normally 100% natural.

 The jury is still out in dental circles as to whether there are benefits or dangers, as we explain in our charcoal toothpaste guide.

 Did you know though, that there is such a thing as charcoal toothbrushes?

 Like a conventional toothbrush, a charcoal toothbrush has a similar shape and design with bristles on the brush head.
 However, the difference is that those bristles are infused with charcoal rather than being standard nylon/synthetic bristles that simply sweep and capture bacteria and debris.

 Some charcoal toothbrushes have a plastic/rubber handle with the charcoal infused bristles, whilst others have a wooden, normally bamboo, handle.

-The wood is a more natural option as this biodegrades whereas the plastic does not.
+The wood is a more natural option as this is biodegradable whereas the plastic is not.